 Yes.
 Detection works on any sharp audio impulse the camera mic records, including pistol, rifle, PCC, and shotgun.
 Suppressed shots and .22 rimfire are harder because the report is quieter, expect to add or correct more markers manually for those clips.

-Yes, for a different job.
-A hardware timer is the right tool for live drills with a random start beep.
-A video shot timer is for after-the-fact review: pulling splits off footage you already filmed, sharing annotated clips with a coach, or extracting numbers from match video where you did not have a beeper on you.
+Yes, if you care about pushing speed without giving up hits.
+A shot timer turns a vague feeling like 'that draw felt fast' into a hard number you can compare across reps, drills, and weeks.
+Hardware timers like the AMG, PACT, and Pocket Pro are the right tool for live drills with a random start beep.
+A video shot timer like this one is for after-the-fact review: pulling splits off footage you already filmed, sharing annotated clips with a coach, or extracting numbers from match video.
 Most serious shooters use both.
-See our best shot timer guide for hardware picks.